 0:38 quite a lot of things.

-People with asthma often have allergies as well.
-Most condoms contain latex, which is a common allergen and can cause redness, irritation and itching.
+Latex can sometimes be a trigger for asthma.
+Most condoms contain latex, which people can be allergic to.
+It can cause redness, irritation and itching.
 Latex-free condoms are available from most supermarkets and pharmacies.
-The female condom is latex-free.
+The female condom is latex-free!